-Our pre-school- Saplings- was commended in our recent Ofsted inspection and they work closely with our Reception classes as part of our Early Years Foundation Stage.
+Our pre-school Saplings, was commended in our last Ofsted inspection and they work closely with our Reception classes as part of our Early Years Foundation Stage.
 This is an exciting, dynamic setting that offers the very best possible start for children as they enter primary education.
-If you have children approaching school age, then please make an appointment to come and see us in action.
+If you have children approaching school age, then please visit our school website for further details and further information regarding forthcoming open events.

 Key Stage 1 (ages 5-7) build on the very successful start made in the early years.
 The children develop their skills in reading, writing and maths at an accelerated rate and learn how to apply these skills to solve problems in science and foundation subjects.
 They become confident, capable learners in Key Stage 1 and they share their love for learning in assemblies which our parents enjoy attending.
-We work hard to develop close links with home to support the children's learning with termly drop-in sessions to allow parents to see for themselves their children's work and progress.
+We work hard to develop close links with home to support the children's learning with termly drop-in sessions to allow parents to see for themselves their children's work and progress (parent assemblies and drop-in sessions have temporarily been postponed due to COVID-19).